drelabre/NVR-File-Path-Consolidator/README.md

 Note that "TypeOfRender" above could be associated for the various Saves in your workflow.

 By converting the "ProjectName" on all of the NVR File Path Consolidator node to inputs and piping in from the same primitive primitive, changing the ProjectName in one primitive will change it in all the nodes.

+NOTE: I renamed the widget names (see above two lines) to be generic (input1, input2, etc) rather than being prescriptive in how *I* intend to us it.

 This is a functionality that I need for some of my workflows and am sharing it in the event it's useful to anyone else.